Business Schools in Arkansas

 |University of Arkansas||Fayetteville||$8,820||$6,868||1010-1220||23-29||63%||65%|

 Graduate Business Schools in Arkansas

 Four schools offer accredited online MBA programs in Arkansas and may be good fits for those who want to keep working while they further their educations.
 Arkansas State University offers an online MBA with an optional internship or independent study; the program is ranked in the top 10 among courses of this type by US News and World Report.
 Southern Arkansas University offers an online MBA with specializations in agri-business and supply chain management.
-Programs are also offered by the University of Arkansas and University of Central Arkansas.
-Most online programs offer the same basic curriculum and courses as their offline equivalents and some allow students to mix in-person and online resources.
+Programs are also provided by the University of Arkansas and the University of Central Arkansas.
+Most accredited online MBA programs offer the same primary curriculum and courses as their offline equivalents, and some allow students to mix in-person and online resources.

 |Arkansas State University||State University||$12,076||545||83%||1.43|

 Job Outlook for Business School Graduates in Arkansas

 Over the decade spanning 2016 to 2026, Bureau of Labor Statistics (BLS) data predicts total growth of at least 5% in 32 of 37 business and management occupations across the US.5 The highest growth will be for market analysts and marketing specialists, at 22.8% over ten years, with financial managers coming in second at 18.7%.5